-Overall, it is expected that this package would have a moderate positive impact on this objective under both the 'With Policy' and 'Without Policy' scenarios.
-This reflects the potential to encourage a mode shift to sustainable modes and increase active travel mode share for shorter everyday journeys, particularly within bypassed communities.
-There would also be benefits associated with the rail improvements for both passengers and freight and the provision of alternative refuelling opportunities that contribute towards the positive impacts of reducing transport based GHG emissions.
+Overall, it is expected that this package would have a minor positive impact on this objective under both the 'With Policy' and 'Without Policy' scenarios.
+This reflects the potential for local trips within the communities considered as part of this package to be made via active travel, along with the provision of alternative refuelling opportunities, an improved rail service for both passengers and freight that contirubute towards the positive impacts of reducing transport based GHG emissions.